 Here’s a scary fact.
-Schirman’s (1981) study had anywhere from 8 to 40 stems in a 5” hoop area, depending on the year and the placement of the hoop.
-He found that “survival of only about 0.1% of the seed produced is required to maintain the stand at the level we observed” (Schirman 1981).
+Schirman’s (1981) study had 8 to 40 stems in a 5” hoop area, depending on the year.
+His research found “survival of only about 0.1% of the seed produced is required to maintain the stand at the level we observed” (Schirman 1981).
 Egads!!
 Newly established populations will expand faster than older ones (Emery et al. 2005).

 Facts about Spotted Knapweed

 - Short-lived perennial or biennial, living up to 3-9 years – this duo-classification is because the plant can live as a rosette for years before completing it life cycle or it can take only a single year.
 It’s plant specific.

 - Stout taproot generates lateral shoots creating a fibrous mat of roots that can extend for several feet

 - Plants regrow from the bud/root crown – this must be killed in order to kill the plant